Neutron bomb: Use against ballistic missiles

 Some sources claim that the neutron flux attack was also the main design goal of the various nuclear-tipped anti-aircraft weapons like the AIM-26 Falcon and CIM-10 Bomarc.
 One F-102 pilot noted:

 It has also been suggested that neutron flux's effects on the warhead electronics are another attack vector for ER warheads in the ABM role.
 Ionization greater than 50 Gray in silicon chips delivered over seconds to minutes will degrade the function of semiconductors for long periods.
-However, while such attacks might be useful against guidance systems which used relatively advanced electronics, in the ABM role these components have long ago separated from the warheads by the time they come within range of the interceptors.
+However, while such attacks might be useful against guidance systems, which used relatively advanced electronics, in the ABM role, these components have long ago separated from the warheads by the time they come within range of the interceptors.
 The electronics in the warheads themselves tend to be very simple, and hardening them was one of the many issues studied in the 1960s.

 Lithium-6 hydride (Li6H) is cited as being used as a countermeasure to reduce the vulnerability and "harden" nuclear warheads from the effects of externally generated neutrons.
 Radiation hardening of the warhead's electronic components as a countermeasure to high altitude neutron warheads somewhat reduces the range that a neutron warhead could successfully cause an unrecoverable glitch by the transient radiation effects on electronics (TREE) effects.

 At very high altitudes, at the edge of the atmosphere and above it, another effect comes into play.
-At lower altitudes, the x-rays generated by the bomb are absorbed by the air and have mean free paths on the order of meters.
-But as the air thins out, the x-rays can travel further, eventually outpacing the area of effect of the neutrons.
+At lower altitudes, the X-rays generated by the bomb are absorbed by the air and have mean free paths on the order of meters.
+But as the air thins out, the X-rays can travel further, eventually outpacing the area of effect of the neutrons.
 In exoatmospheric explosions, this can be on the order of 10 km in radius.
-In this sort of attack, it is the x-rays promptly delivering energy on the warhead surface that is the active mechanism; the rapid ablation (or "blow off") of the surface creates shock waves that can break up the warhead.
+In this sort of attack, it is the X-rays promptly delivering energy on the warhead surface that is the active mechanism; the rapid ablation (or "blowoff") of the surface creates shock waves that can break up the warhead.